 By Rachel Grunwell

-I was at the launch of this cool book at Loop Restaurant in Kingsland this week.
+I was at the launch of this cool book at Loop Restaurant in Kingsland.
 Check out some of the Instagram pictures I took by checking out the Inspired Health Instagram account by clicking here.
 There were politicians, university and media folk, researchers, chefs, dieticians and more there to celebrate the launch including the three book authors.

 Firstly, this book is a collaboration of great minds and talents (heavy weights in the industry, if you like): a professor, dietitian and a chef.
 It’s also heavy in weight – there are a lot of recipes and background information on how you go about eating certain foods and why.
 I’d call it a “good eating bible”.
 There are endless tips and tricks and I buried my head in this for hours and still have a lot to learn and recipes to try out!!!

 There are recipes including soups to meals with side dishes and also snacks and drinks, but the authors talk about lifestyle, research on the latest science on food and there are even success weight-loss stories in this 300-page book (and they’re not just average Jos either, but rather knowledgeable folk…).

 The great minds behind this venture are Professor Grant Schofield (nicknamed “The Fat Professor” as he talks about good and bad “fats” and the research side of the equation), Dr Caryn Zinn (nicknamed The Wholefood Dietician obviously for her preference for whole and real foods and expertise in this field) and Craig Rodger (The Michelin-trained Chef).